Frequently Asked Questions

 A: GPRS is a leader in the field of subsurface scanning.
 Our focus on private utility locating and concrete scanning has enabled us to become highly specialized within these fields.

 One key difference between GPRS and our competitors is the total area we are able to accurately scan within a given timespan.
-Rigorous training enables our Project Managers to work efficiently and precisely, and to quickly provide you with the information you need.
+Rigorous training enables our Project Managers to work efficiently and meticulously to quickly provide you with the information you need.

 When you contact GPRS to request a service, we put you in direct contact with a Project Manager local to your area.
 Their knowledge of the unique conditions that surround your project enables them to ask the right questions to determine if GPRS will be able to serve your project’s needs.
 Contact us today to experience the GPRS difference yourself.